Fire Extinguishers – Much More Than An Accessory

 - Total Flooding Pre-Engineered Fire Extinguishing Systems:

 There is an opportunity to skip the manual use of a fire extinguisher entirely.
 Brothers Fire and Security offers Fireboy-XinTex fire extinguishers, which automatically deploy when the temperature of a designated area reaches 175 degrees Fahrenheit.

 To operate a fire extinguisher, remember to PASS:

 - Pull the pin.
 Hold the extinguisher with the nozzle pointing away from you, and release the locking mechanism.

 - Aim low.
 Point the extinguisher at the base of the fire.

 - Sweep the nozzle from side-to-side.

 And there you have it.
 It’s obvious fire extinguishers are a must-have in your business and home.
-Brothers Fire & Security recommends the Pyrochem and Ansul brands for the best quality and performance in an emergency.
-Please don’t base your decision on the cheapest unit.
+When choosing a fire extinguisher, don’t base your decision on a cheap and often single use unit.
+Instead, Brothers Fire & Security recommends the Pyrochem and Ansul brands for the best quality and performance in an emergency.

 As one of the premier providers of fire and security solutions in the Upper Midwest, Brothers Fire & Security strives to build long-term, value-added relationships.
 We work with business owners and property management companies, as well as all types of public institutions to solve fire and security needs.
-By taking advantage of our integrated bundled services, many of our clients find that they can save 25-30% on their safety services, annual inspections and more.
-From a single location to franchises throughout the region and the country, our integrated approach saves our clients valuable time, money and stress.
-We provide fire protection systems, security systems, fire sprinkler systems, fire alarm systems, 24-7 monitoring, fire extinguishers, card access and kitchen hoods.
+By taking advantage of our integrated bundled services, many of our clients save 25-30 percent on their safety services, annual inspections, and more.
+We provide fire protection systems, security systems, fire sprinkler systems, fire alarm systems, 24-7 monitoring, fire extinguishers, card access, and kitchen hoods.